// Product.

 That's a little pricey...

-Once she’s finished ordering, she reaches the cart page and realizes her total is close to $10 more than what she anticipated.
+Once she’s finished ordering, she reaches the cart page and realises her total is close to $10 more than what she anticipated.
 Although she knows it’s out of her budget, she orders anyhow because she’s already committed to an evening with her friends and feels she deserves the night off.

 Next time, I must stick within my budget...